nlakritz/guide-to-knife-sharpening/README.md

 6. If you have multiple stones, start at a low grit and work your way up.
 Assuming you’re working on restoring a dull knife rather than maintaining a sharp one, start with a medium stone and perform 10-15 passes, also called a single **cycle**.
 Maintain the same amount of pressure for each stroke to achieve a consistent bevel angle.

+7. Flip your knife over and complete a cycle on the other side.
+You should always switch sides after completing a cycle to ensure both bevels are symmetrical.

-7. After a few sharpening cycles, you’ll begin to notice a **burr**, which is a raised lip of metal.
+8. After a few sharpening cycles per side, you’ll begin to notice a **burr**, which is a raised lip of metal.
 You can feel for this with your hand by pushing away from the edge and may need to complete multiple cycles before it appears.
 When you’re confident there is a definite burr, it’s time to remove it.
 If you happen to have a finishing stone, go ahead and complete a few cycles per side with it to create a finer burr before removal.

-8. To remove a burr, simply flip the knife over and complete a cycle with very light pressure.
+9. To remove a burr, simply flip the knife over and complete a cycle with very light pressure.
 If you put on too much pressure, you’ll create a new burr facing the opposite direction.

-9. At this point, your knife should be sharpened and ready to go!
+10. At this point, your knife should be sharpened and ready to go!
 Be sure to test it out on a soft fruit like a tomato, followed by a standard sheet of paper.
 You will need to restart the entire sharpening process if it fails to cut through either cleanly.

 ## Conclusion
 While there are tons of exotic kitchen knives out there, this tutorial is standard protocol for the vast majority.
 For information on advanced sharpening techniques, a great resource is the [r/chefknives](https://www.reddit.com/r/chefknives/) subreddit.
 Additionally, getting the motion right is easiest with a visual aid.
 Some recommended YouTube channels to check out are [Korin Knives](https://www.youtube.com/user/Korinjapaneseknives/videos) and [Japanese Knife Imports](https://www.youtube.com/c/JKnifeImports/videos).